0xpatatedouce/guide-massa-node-step-by-step-/README.md

 ```
 screen -S massa_node
 ```

 You can run the node with the command below, replace < PASSWORD > with your own password.
 ```
 RUST_BACKTRACE=full cargo run --release -- -p <PASSWORD> |& tee logs.txt
 ```
 ![Capture d’écran 2024-02-20 201502](https://github.com/0xpatatedouce/guide-massa-node-step-by-step-/assets/123324096/1887581e-4893-43bd-b7f3-260aa64e9765)

-if you have a result like on the image, congratulations your node is running, press ctrl + a+d to quite the screen and come back to the root.
+If you have a result like on the image, congratulations your node is running, press ctrl + a+d to quite the screen and come back to the root.
 ```
 cd $home
 ```
 ```
 cd massa/massa-client/
 ```

 Open a second screen to compile the client.
 ```
 screen -S massa_client
 ```

 Replace the < PASSWORD > with your own password.
 ```
 cargo run --release -- -p <PASSWORD>